 3. The TWIF is able to retrieve the context based on reauth id.
 If the TWIF is not able to identify the context based on the reauth Id, then TWIF rejects the request and then N5CW device provides the SUCI or 5G-GUTI.

-4. If TWIF is able to retrieve the context, the TWIF may skip the authentication and further derive the KTNAP from the KTNGF and generate reauth Id .
+4. If TWIF is able to retrieve the context, the TWIF may skip the authentication and further derive the KTNAP from the KTWIF and generate reauth Id .

 5. The TWIF shall send the TNAP key, RAND value, MAC value of the RAND and the Success indication in a message to the TNAP2.